Banned in Boston (GG Allin album)

 Banned in Boston is a compilation CD by American punk rock musician GG Allin, released by Black & Blue Records.
 Although it was compiled and sent to the manufacturing plant in the winter of 1988 and gives a copyright date of that year, it was released in 1989.
 It was also the first GG Allin title to be released on compact disc.
 The release on CD included additional material not on the vinyl version Black & Blue Records released.

 The CD was compiled by Black and Blue Records owner Peter Yarmouth with cooperation from GG Allin, since the two previous 7" releases had started to garner interest after the infamous Cat Club show in NYC and all the press in Village Voice, Flipside and other punk rock fanzines.
-The other version of the album is a compilation of all of GG Allin recordings with the Jabbers.
+The other version of the album is a compilation of all of GG Allin recordings with the Jabbers, released in 1990.

 Recording

 At the time, Allin's notoriety was already established at a fast pace due to his continued outrageous stage antics throughout the United States.

 Looking to both stretch out the material he had for the first-ever GG Allin CD (due to the CD format holding 70 minutes of material Yarmouth wanted to give fans a good bang for the buck) and attract collectors of Allin's work to a compilation of previously released material, Yarmouth took the initiative and came up with a professional-sounding recording of Allin and his first band, the Jabbers, playing what was a "full set" of material at the Boston nightclub The Channel.
 The last time they played The Channel the set lasted three songs with one of the "Goon Squad", Mick Horgun, dragging GG off the stage and kicking him in the head till security pulled him off Allin.
 Yarmouth cleared things up with security pointing out that the perpetrator was on the guest list and part of the show (the bouncers were not amused).
 The Channel never booked Allin again after that show.

 The show featured on the CD along with the interview pre and post show were all from the same night - September 9, 1981.
 Rather than add track marks to the beginning of every song Yarmouth incorporated all seven live recordings as one 15-minute-plus track on the CD (excluding two cover songs, The Stooges' "I Wanna Be Your Dog" and the New York Dolls' arrangement of Bo Diddley's "Pills", both of which remain unreleased), and framed this track with pre-and-post-show interviews with GG and the band.
 The interviewer was DJ Uncle Pete Davis, who committed suicide a few years later.
 Another interview note is that one of the people answering questions was a fan/roadie, not a member of the Jabbers.